matekasse/matekasse/api/README.md

     };
    ```

-2. Start a postgres database and adjust the credentials in the `ormconfig.json` if needed.
+3. Start a postgres database and adjust the credentials in the `ormconfig.json` if needed.

-3. Run `yarn build` in the `api` folder.
+4. Run `yarn build` in the `api` folder.

-4. Run `yarn typeorm migration:generate -n CreateDatabase` in the `api` folder, where `CreateDatabase`
+5. Run `yarn typeorm migration:generate -n CreateDatabase` in the `api` folder, where `CreateDatabase`
    should be the name of the new migration.

 ### Apply migrations

-1. Create a `ormconfig.json` in the `api` folder with the following content:
+1. Make sure a `ormconfig.json` in the `api` folder with the following content exists.
+(Edit according to your database settings):

    ```js
     module.exports = {